-Conditions like anorexia nervosa and bulimia nervosa are common and serious issues in the UK.
+Conditions like anorexia nervosa and bulimia nervosa are common and serious eating disorders in the UK.

 On average, 149 weeks go by before someone experiencing symptoms of an eating disorder seeks help.
 This equates to almost three years, 37 months or 1,043 days during which they suffer in silence.

-There are up to 18 new cases of bulimia per 100,000 people every year in the UK, and around 1 in 100 women aged between 15 and 30 is affected by anorexia.
+There are up to 18 new cases of bulimia per 100,000 people every year in the UK, and around 1 in 100 women aged between 15 and 30 are affected by anorexia.

 Both of these conditions can be recognised by severe weight loss, fear of putting on weight and being very critical of weight and body shape — to the point where sufferers believe they are overweight despite being a healthy weight or underweight.
-Both disorders are also often accompanied by mood changes, including feeling very tense, tired, anxious and acting secretively.
+Both disorders are also often accompanied by mood changes, including feeling very:

 Sufferers may miss meals or avoid certain foods they see as fattening, and will often have an unusually low Body Mass Index (BMI) and/or be smaller and thinner than expected for their age.
 They may resort to medications to fuel their condition.